met-office-ocean/obsoper/doc/source/basic.rst

 Surface
 -------

-To interpolate a surface parameter like a sea level anomaly analysis to altimeter tracks the following steps may be taken.
+To interpolate a surface parameter like a sea level anomaly analysis from a regular lon/lat grid to altimeter tracks the following steps may be taken.

->>> operator = obsoper.Operator(grid_lons, grid_lats, track_lons, track_lats)
+>>> operator = obsoper.Operator(grid_lons, grid_lats, track_lons, track_lats, layout="regular")
 >>> result = operator.interpolate(sla_analysis)

 To process multiple forecasts, the operator instance can be reused.